crablabjames/robophysics-workshop/index.md

 ---

 ## Contact / credit
-This material is being developed in the Crab Lab (robophysics / locomotion) at Georgia Tech.
+This material is being developed in the Crab Lab at Georgia Tech.
 More about the lab: https://crablab.gatech.edu/